 Evento

-The invited speakers and the subsequent debate will raise some key questions: What push/pull factors are key to supporting youth employment in the bioeconomy?
+The invited speakers and the subsequent debate will raise some key questions: What factors are key to supporting youth employment in the bioeconomy?
 How youth inclusive are current bioeconomy strategies and related policies?
-How do current bioeconomy strategies and related policies support push/pull factors for youth in the bioeconomy?
-Where are the jobs and employment opportunities for youth in the bioeconomy today in the Mediterranean and in Africa?
-And what are the challenges for the future?
+How do current bioeconomy strategies and related policies support young bioeconomy entrepreneurs?
+Where are the jobs and employment opportunities for youth in the bioeconomy today in the Mediterranean and in Africa? and what are the challenges for the future?

 Session Chairs